-Gail Rubin, The Doyenne of Death®, helps get funeral planning conversations started with a light touch on a serious subject.
-She hosts the TV/DVD series, A Good Goodbye, as well as the weekly Internet radio program on the RockStar Radio Network.
+Gail Rubin, CT, The Doyenne of Death®, helps get end-of-life and funeral planning conversations started with a light touch on a serious subject.

 Many people are shocked to discover how expensive funerals can be.
-Gail became a licensed insurance agent to help people fund their “good goodbyes” by introducing them to the concept of final expense and preneed insurance.
-She can also help address other financial concerns, such as long term care insurance or supplemental policies in the event of nursing home stays or the need for home medical care.
+Gail became a licensed insurance agent to help people fund their “good goodbyes” by introducing them to the concept of final expense and pre-need insurance.

 Rubin is a breast cancer survivor who began her cancer journey in the summer of 2008.
 She observes, “Nothing reminds you of your own mortality more than a brush with something as serious and transforming as cancer.”

-In addition to her Tribune column, articles by and about Rubin have appeared in American Funeral Director Magazine, Mortuary Management Magazine, ICCFA Magazine (trade magazine for the International Cemetery, Cremation and Funeral Association), The Albuquerque Journal, New Mexico Magazine, Albuquerque The Magazine, Enchantment, Catholic Digest, Momentum Magazine, The New Mexico Jewish Link, the Jewish Telegraphic Agency, Prime Time, and other publications.
+In addition to her Tribune column, articles by and about Rubin have appeared in American Funeral Director Magazine, ICCFA Magazine (trade magazine for the International Cemetery, Cremation and Funeral Association), Funeral Business Advisor, The Albuquerque Journal, New Mexico Magazine, Albuquerque The Magazine, Enchantment, Catholic Digest, Momentum Magazine, The New Mexico Jewish Link, the Jewish Telegraphic Agency, Prime Time, and other publications.